microsoft/GenStudio/website/README.md

 ## Available Scripts

-The first time you work with the code, navigate to `website\deep-art` and install our dependencies with:
+The first time you work with the code, navigate to `website` and install our dependencies with:

 ### `npm install`